Jobs Report main region

 Specialist Engineers – Safety/Combat

 The modern-day defence project has grown in its complexity, meaning Specialist Engineering roles have experienced demand growth to be able to carry out these projects.
 With many new programs there are no shortage of opportunities for System Engineers across Australia.

 Check out Specialist Engineering roles here.

 Contact Centre Workers

-Experienced Customer Service Representatives in Contact Centres are still highly sought after.
-Often being the first point of contact between an organisation and its customer, they are integral in building customer retention through dealing with queries effectively and with great communication skills.
+Experienced Customer Service Representatives in Contact Centres are still sought after.
+Often being the first point of contact between an organisation and their customers, they are integral in building customer retention through dealing with queries effectively and with great communication skills.

 Advice for employers

 The skills shortage will start to ease, but it’s going to be a gradual process that will take time.
 So consider these actions.

 - Your Employee Value Proposition (EVP) is a key tool in attraction and retaining the talent you need.
 Employee values have shifted towards progression and education, with training the main benefit that employees now value.
 But your employee experience is also key to making your employees happier and more productive.
 Developing an excellent EX not only helps workers become more productive, but it will help you win the battle for highly skilled talent in a environment that is pitting you against the largest companies in the world.

 - With flexible working being a big draw card, businesses should consider their spaces and their processes to ensure teams can work effectively in this new environment.
 Additionally, thought needs to be given to your office space and how it can become a place that employees want to be in, instead of one that a required to attend.